joenano/rpscrape/README.md

 # rpscrape - (BETA)

-Big horse racing data has been hoarded by select companies enabling them to effectively extort the public by selling and renting it.
-Compared to other sports where data is in depth and freely available, racing data in most countries is not particularly in depth and is not available in large datasets.
+Horse racing data has been hoarded by a few companies, enabling them to effectively extort the public for access to any reasonable historical amount.
+Compared to other sports where historical data is freely available to use and query as you please, racing data in most countries is far harder to come by and is often only available with subscriptions to expensive software.

-The aim of this tool is to provide a way for gathering large amounts of results data free of charge.
+The aim of this tool is to provide a way of gathering large amounts of historical results data at no cost.

 #### Example data from Ascot 2018